TroenM/F25_Bachelor_NACA_SEM/README.md

 # F25_Bachelor_NACA_SEM
+Last updated Dec 2nd 2025.\

+The project is continued.
+The active folder is `Functional` and latest updates are found in ClassFsSolver.py and MeshEssenetials.py.
+A version suitable for LSP clusters is found in HPC_Setup, using the latest stable solutions.
+The solver is still awaiting validation.

+---
 Last updated: 12.
 Aug 2025.\
-The project is no longer maintained.
+This part of the project is no longer maintained.

 This is the code for the bachelor thesis: Spectral element methods for potential flow around bodies.\
 By Magnus Troen and Morten Rønn Østergaard\